 · To ensure the PSHE curriculum meets the needs of the children at Beeston Primary School.

 · A clear and comprehensive scheme of work in line with the National Curriculum and the updated Statutory Guidance.
-Beeston Primary School have an embedded PSHE scheme of work called You, Me & PSHE.
+Beeston Primary School use an adapted version of the PSHE scheme of work called You, Me & PSHE.
 The spiral curriculum starts in Year 1 and follows the children through to Year 6.
 The distribution of the lessons complements key campaigns throughout the year such as Anti-Bullying Week and Mental Health Awareness Week.
-The children in Foundation Stage follow the Jigsaw scheme of work.
+The children in Foundation Stage follow an adapted version of the Jigsaw scheme of work.

 · The teaching of PSHE and RSE is planned and resourced so that children know more, remember more and understand more.